 RECOMMENDATION: Since the Security Phrase is the applications identifier, a good security practice is to identify the Security Phrase as a const value in an include file when compiling any RPC Broker Delphi-based program implementing BSE.
-A substitute include file containing a generic Security Phrase (not the one used to compile the application) should then be included with release of the source code.
+Add a substitute include file containing a generic Security Phrase (not the one used to compile the application) with the release of the source code.

-REF: For more information on the application Security Phrase, see the "Security Phrase" topic in Chapter 2, "BSE-related VistA Applications and Modules," in the XWB1.145 Broker Security Enhancement Guide.
+REF: For more information on the application Security Phrase, see the "Security Phrase" section in Chapter 2, "BSE-related VistA Applications and Modules," in the XWB1.145 Broker Security Enhancement Guide.

-2.6.54 Server Property
+2.6.48 Server Property